accessibility-exchange/co-design/src/steps/organizations-make-their-profile.md

 * Consultants will be more or less eager to consult with organizations depending on their reputation within the community
+* See the ways they are currently incorporating their learning about disability into services and programs

 ### Be transparent about their readiness to change level